 Secure a Relationship

 Grand Haven: This lakeshore neighborhood of Wyoming has a distinct Dutch influence.
-Perfect for someone seeking solitude and a calm ambiance, it is also a nice place to raise your children.
-The summers bring frenzied activity and hordes of tourists to the beaches, but the winters are quieter and the streets not too full of visitors. $$$
+It is perfect for someone seeking solitude and a calm ambiance.
+The summers bring frenzied activity and hordes of tourists to the beaches, but the winters are quieter and the streets not too full of visitors.

-Walker: This area is vibrant, buzzing, and family friendly as well.
-This west Michigan town is a mini business district with old family-held businesses, like the Betz Foundry, Bissell, and Meijer enterprises, living alongside modern businesses on the major retail corridor situated on Alpine Avenue. $$$$
+Walker: This area is vibrant and buzzing.
+This west Michigan town is a mini business district with old family-held businesses, like the Betz Foundry, Bissell, and Meijer enterprises, living alongside modern businesses on the major retail corridor situated on Alpine Avenue.

-Kentwood: With five walking trails, good schools and many parks, this is yet another ideal location to raise your family. $$$$
+Kentwood: With five walking trails and many parks, this is yet another ideal location to live.

-Forest Hills: Known by many as an upper middle class bedroom community in suburban Grand Rapids, Forest Hills has one of the best public schools districts in the area. $$$$$
+Forest Hills: It is known by many as an upper middle class bedroom community in suburban Grand Rapids.

 Wyoming has many other popular neighborhoods that offer good living options, and include towns and areas like Jenison, Cutlerville, Northview and Ionia.